January 19, 2022

 The past couple of years have redefined our ideas of holidays and travel.
 Having spent those years under an enforced lockdown, we now understand the relationship between travel and sustainability better.
 Since we’ll now be starting from scratch, it’s the perfect time to become a sustainable traveller and still make the most of our holidays.
 Although more eco-friendly destinations are being developed, the onus of eco-friendly tourism is on us.

 When you really consider it, environmentally friendly travel is not that difficult.
 You can be a sustainable traveller with a few tweaks to your travel habits.
-All eco-friendly travel requires is some common sense and a sense of ownership.
+All sustainable travel requires is some common sense and a sense of ownership.
 Do not leave behind a trail of disturbance and waste, be a trailblazer instead.
-Here are some simple ways in which you can be a responsible and eco-conscious traveller in 2022.
+Here are some simple ways in which you can be a responsible traveller and ensure sustainable tourism in 2023

 Start your eco-friendly travel journey with this simple rule, don’t print tickets.
 Nowadays, all ticketing and travel agencies, cinema halls and even public transport bodies accept electronic tickets.
 Printing a single-use document like a ticket is an avoidable waste.
 Use the appropriate app on your smartphone to book and present tickets.
 Be a sustainable traveller, save paper and reduce garbage.